 Boiling for Broth

-After all this, remember to simmer them for at least 3 hours, 7 is the recommend.
-Remove all the floating impurity and tarnished layer as they come up.
+After all, remember to simmer them for at least 3 hours, 7 is the recommendation.
+Remove all the floating impurity and tarnished layers as they come up.
 The reason for not set it to boil is to avoid all the scrum stuff all over the broth.
 Some people prefer their stockpot uncover (to avoid boiling I guess), anyhow it doesn’t matter much.
 As long as you removed all the impurity, then your broth will be as clear as water.

 Prepare the Spice pouch

 All Vietnamese or Oriental markets should carry all the spice needed for Pho with a nice pouch and cotton string.
 The content is vastly different between packages, but the major should have included cinnamon stick, cloves, star anise, ginger, fennel seed, coriander seed, etc. If you decide to get one of the pre-packaged, look for the one that is packaged in either Vietnam for authentic flavor.
 Stay away from any packs that contain ground ingredient/powder cause you may never know what in them, plus it impossible to do a little priming with those too.